inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 As expected, the participants who received a sample query made use of it.
 They took the helpful example, adjusted it, and shaped it into something that (more or less) fit the task.

-Unfortunately, their end results generally fit less, not more.  **Those who _didn’t_ get a sample query performed better than those who had.**
+Unfortunately, their end results generally fit less, not more.  **Those who _didn't_ get a sample query performed better than those who did.**

 Starting from scratch led to more correct solutions.
 The group with no sample query had a **44.3% success rate**, while the group that got a sample query had only **21.5% success rate**. **Turns out, a ready-made starting point can quietly steer you in the wrong direction.**